jundalisay/superb/content/en/research/jagor/ph/chapter-27b.md

 On January 20, 1872, between 8pm-9pm, the artillery, marines, and the garrison of the arsenal revolted in Cavite and <!-- , the naval harbour of the Philippines, and --> murdered their officers.

 A lieutenant who tried to <!--  endeavoured to carry the intelligence to --> warn Manila fell into the hands of a crowd of natives.

-The news therefore did not reach the capital until the next morning, when all the available troops were at once dispatched, and, after a heavy preliminary struggle, they succeeded the following day in storming the citadel.
+The news therefore did not reach the capital until the next morning.
+- All the available troops were at once dispatched
+- After a heavy preliminary struggle, they succeeded the following day in storming the citadel.

-A dreadful slaughter of the rebels ensued.
-Not a soul escaped.
-Among them was not a single European ; but there were many half-castes, of whom several were priests and lawyers.
+A dreadful slaughter of the rebels ensued and not a soul escaped.
+- Among them was not a single European
+- But there were many half-castes, of whom several were priests and lawyers.

-Though perhaps the first accounts, written under the influence of terror, may have exaggerated many particulars, yet both official and private letters agree in describing the conspiracy as being long contemplated, widely spread, and well planned.
+The first accounts were written under the influence of terror and might have exaggerated many particulars.
+Yet both official and private letters agree in describing the conspiracy as being:
+- long contemplated
+- widely spread
+- well planned.

-The whole fleet and a large number of troops were absent at the time, engaged in the expedition against Sulu.
-A portion of the garrison of Manilla were to rise at the same time as the revolt in Cavite, and thousands of natives were to precipitate themselves on the caras blancas (pale faces), and murder them.
+The whole fleet and many troops were absent at the time, engaged in the expedition against Sulu.
+- A portion of the garrison of Manila were to rise at the same time as the revolt in Cavite
+- Thousands of natives were to precipitate themselves on the caras blancas (pale faces), and murder them.

 The conspiracy's failure was caused by the rebels mistaking a rocket fired during a Church festival as agreed signal, and began the attack too soon.

 <!-- Let me be permitted, in conclusion, to bring together a few observations which have been scattered through the text, touching the relations of the Philippines with foreign countries, and briefly speculate thereon. -->